sophiedodsonx/docker-react/README.md

 Github used to deploy code into Travis CI and AWS

-Travis CI pipeline - set up to watch GitHub for changes and report back to us that everything worked successfully
+Travis CI pipeline - set up to watch GitHub for changes and reports back that everything worked successfully

 Using AWS Elastic Beanstalk to host the website